-View a data-flow diagram that shows how systems interact when you join a domain.
+To view a data-flow diagram that shows how systems interact when you join a domain, see PBIS Input-Output Service.

 Caches and Databases

 To maintain the current state and to improve performance, the PBIS authentication service (lsass) caches information about users and groups in memory.
 You can, however, change the cache to store the information in a SQLite database; for more information, see the chapter on configuring PBIS with the registry.